For your convenience, listen to the article here:

 Even though you can’t always feel it, the air in your home is constantly moving.
-Hot air rises, cooler air sinks, and your HVAC system circulates air through your home just like your heart circulates blood through your arteries and veins.
+Hot air rises and cooler air sinks.
+Your HVAC system circulates air through your home just like your heart circulates blood through your arteries and veins.
 For instance, the air conditioner draws air out of your house through the intake vent, passes that air across the evaporator coils, and then sends the chilled air back into your home through the registers.
 Eventually, that same air will get drawn back to the intake vent and go through the cycle all over again.

 While all houses have some “leaks,” for the most part the home is a closed, balanced system.
-In other words, your HVAC is designed to draw air out of your home at the same rate that it sends air back in, so that the total amount of air inside your home stays the same.
+In other words, your HVAC is designed to draw air out of your home at the same rate that it sends air back in.
+This allows the total amount of air inside your home stays the same.
 And that’s why closing interior doors causes problems.

 See Also: Why Do You Need a Duct Pressure Test